Ecogenomics/GTDBTk/_sources/faq.rst.txt

 If you run into this situation, here are a few strategies you can use:

 1. Dereplicate your genomes.
-    If you have a cluster of closely related genomes representing a single species, consider dereplicating them to pick a single representative based on genome quality metrics (for example, using a tool like dRep -link to drep- or Galah).
+    If you have a cluster of closely related genomes representing a single species, consider dereplicating them to pick a single representative based on genome quality metrics (for example, using a tool like `dRep <https://drep.readthedocs.io/en/latest/index.html>`_ or `Galah <https://github.com/wwood/galah>`_).
 The taxonomic assignment for this species representative genomes can then be propagated to the other genomes in the cluster.
 2. Build a de novo tree
     Another option is to construct a de novo tree including your closely related genomes plus a suitable outgroup.
 For instance, if you have three genomes classified as: